Exploring the tau statistic

 - Water filling (Jupyter notebook) (source code)

 Read more about our project experience from a magazine article featured in the Warwick Centre for Complexity Science Newsletter, Summer 2016 (p4).
-A detailed article for inclusion in IMA's Mathematics Today magazine under the same authorship has recently been accepted and is due for publication in late 2017/early 2018.
+A detailed article on our Convex Optimisation project can be read online on the Mathematics Today website or a standalone PDF of the article published in Mathematics Today magazine August 2018 issue.

 Teaching in computer practicals on LSHTM's Statistical Methods in Epidemiology and exam question testing for Statistics for Epidemiology & Population Health course.